 Presentation: Pupils should be able to write fluently and legibly and present finished work clearly and attractively.

 GCSE English Literature

 Students engage with and develop the ability to read, understand and respond to a wide range of literary texts from around the world and develop an appreciation of the ways in which authors construct their texts.
 There is a focus on developing the skills needed for literary study.
 Students explore through literature, their own and other cultures.
 The IGCSE is designed for pupils to find enjoyment in reading literature and to understand its influence on individuals and societies.
 Pupils will be encouraged to develop critical and analytical responses by studying prose, poetry and drama from diverse literary periods.
-Texts include Arthur Miller’s A View from the Bridge and John Steinbeck’s novel Of Mice and Men.
+Texts include Arthur Miller’s A View from the Bridge, JB Priestly's An Inspector Calls and John Steinbeck’s novel Of Mice and Men.